andyfengc/andyfengc.github.io/_drafts/ReactJS tutorial - (1) start.md

 > 	// Correct
 	this.setState({comment: 'Hello'});

-- The only place where you can assign this.state is the constructor.
+- The only place where you can assign `this.state=xxx` is the constructor.

 e.g.